 I only had trouble with three:

-• Sodium – to this day, my sodium is often double the recommended intake.
+- Sodium intake – to this day, my sodium is often double the recommended intake.
 It didn’t stop my weight loss at all.
 And, my blood pressure is phenomenal, but check with your doctor.

-• Potassium – mine is still a bit low most days, but WAY better than when I started.
+- Potassium intake – mine is still a bit low most days, but WAY better than when I started.

-• Vitamin D – most of the people in the US have a vitamin D deficiency and don’t know it.
-When I had my blood panel done, I was low.
+- Vitamin D in my blood work – most of the people in the US have a vitamin D deficiency and don’t know it.
+Note, vitamin D comes mostly from exposure to sunlight, not food intake.
+L

-Work with a doctor and supplement where recommend.
+Work with a doctor and supplement where recommended.

 Diet Hacks